 (F) Upon award of the grant request, or any portion thereof, the ombudsman shall set aside the grant amount within the small business assistance fund and reduce the amount of funds available for grant assistance by such amount.

 (I) Grants made under the air quality grant assistance program and the small business assistance fund shall, in all instances, be in conjunction with the provisions of section 3706.19 of the Revised Code provided that, at the time of grant approval, the combined amount of financial assistance provided under division (E) of section 3706.19 of the Revised Code is not more than one hundred per cent of the moneys credited to the small business assistance fund pursuant to division (K) of section 3745.11 of the Revised Code or other sources of assistance.
-The ombudsman shall give priority to the investment, liquidity, and cash flow needs of the small business assistance fund in its decision whether to approve a grant to an eligible small business.
+The ombudsman shall give priority to the investment, liquidity, and cash flow needs of the small business assistance fund when decided whether to approve a grant to an eligible small business.

 (J) The ombudsman shall take any and all steps necessary to implement the air quality grant assistance program.